You don't have to look far in the news to find alarming reports of full-time teachers of all seniority levels leaving the profession.

-You don't have to look far in the news to find alarming reports of full-time teachers of all seniority levels leaving the profession.
 However, it's not all bad news.
-The shortage of teachers has led to an increase in demand for supply teachers, with recruitment agencies offering teachers the freedom to choose when and where they work while still making use of their passion for teaching and years of training.
+The shortage of teachers has led to a surge in demand for supply teachers, with recruitment agencies offering flexible opportunities.
+This means a supply teacher can choose when and where they work while still making use of their passion for teaching and years of training.

-The National Foundation for Educational Research (NFER) study revealed that full-time permanent teachers work an average of 54 hours per week, and only around 20 are spent teaching - the rest is spent on lesson planning, marking, data collation and form filling.
+The National Foundation for Educational Research (NFER) study revealed that full-time permanent teachers work an average of 54 hours per week, and only around 20 are spent teaching - the rest is spent on lesson planning, marking, data collation and admin tasks.
 Teachers are often envied under the misconception that they are home each day by 4 pm and on holiday for 13 weeks a year, but the reality is that they do more unpaid overtime than any other industry.
 It's one of the reasons why one in five teachers is estimated to be considering leaving full-time teaching.

 What Are The Main Benefits of Supply Teaching?

-- Flexibility
+-

-Whatever your reasons for seeking part-time or temporary teaching work, supply teaching offers the flexibility to create a satisfying work-life balance.
+Whatever your reasons for seeking part-time or temporary work, supply teaching offers the flexibility to create a satisfying work-life balance.

 2. Experience